JonVDB/aws-eks-s3-ack-demo/README.md

 # What's this?
-This directory contains a basic NodeJS demo application to be used in combination with the ACK S3 Controller.
-This app uses the AWS SDK to try and read files from the S3 bucket.
-It then returns the names of the files.
+This is a basic and tiny application to be hosted in an EKS (Blueprints) Cluster paired with an AWS ACK S3 Bucket.
+The container image can be used to test read and write access from the k8s container to the S3 bucket.
+The response gives the necessary documentation in custom JSON fields.

+# Default: env vars
+- Default `PORT` is `4000`
+- Default `BUCKET_REGION` is `us-east-1`
+- Default `BUCKET_NAME` is `non-existent-bucket-gd52q`

 # Docker
 ```